 • You must have an unbroken rest period of 45 hours – you can reduce this to 24 hours every other week.

-To help you keep on top of the drivers’ hours regulations, the governments site provides a handy weekly timesheet which allows you to document things such as time spent driving, time spent on duty, and more.
-You could also use an online time sheet to help you calculate your weekly hours of driving.
+To help you keep on top of the drivers hours’ regulations, the government’s website, UK.Gov, provides a handy weekly timesheet which allows you to document time spent driving, time spent on duty and more.
+You could also use an online timesheet to help you calculate your weekly hours of driving.

 Vehicle interior